jesslilly/EntitySearch/README.md

 For ASP.NET MVC applications, provide a way of tracking "recently visited pages" and search functionality.
 Support bootstrap theming.

 Provide a search box where:
-* Users will see recent pages in a drop down.
+* Users will view and click on recent pages in a drop down.
 * Users can search for entities with auto-complete.

 ## How to use EntitySearch